Step 1: Pre-Application

 When applying for accreditation, LPHAs have many steps to work through; choosing the documents they will provide, writing descriptions of how the documents meet each measure, highlighting appropriate passages, and ensuring the scanning and uploading of the documents meet MICH’s requirements.
 Take this opportunity to focus on quality improvement initiatives and ensure all staff members are part of the effort.

 The method of identifying documentation for each measure is one of the most critical parts of the accreditation process.
 It will be important to describe why you chose this particular document and highlight the section of the document that will demonstrate conformity to the measure.
 The descriptors you write will be in the Excel document called the Standards Workbook.
 The descriptors are vital for reviewers to understand the context of how your LPHA uses the document and allows you to tell your story on how your LPHA meets the standard and measure or to document work needed to meet the measure.
 Accredited health departments feel this is the most important part of the accreditation process.
 It is an opportunity for staff to determine how well they are providing public health services and what they need to improve.
 They have found it helpful to schedule regular meetings to discuss assignments, coordinate activities, resolve performance or capacity issues and assess progress.
 It is during these meetings where developing consistent descriptors and how you tell your story will become important.
 If questions arise at any stage of the accreditation process, contact your MICH liaison to assist you.
+To assist you in your documentation submission, MICH has created a Word document of the Accreditation Standards and Measures.
+These Accreditation Worksheets also lists resources that may assist you as you work on meeting the accreditation measures.
+Please click here for a copy of the Accreditation Worksheets.

 MICH requires LPHAs to abide by the following points in document submission: